 It’s Vitamin C.

-At home when we are out of the usual immunity boosting, bacteria and virus fighting herbs we reach for the Vitamin C. A few weeks ago my husband after going to bed very late for several nights in a row and not eating or drinking enough water, became sick.
-He was coughing, had a bad sinus headache, was sneezing, had a low grade fever and was miserable.
-Of course we did the standard treatment of rest and I prepared him one of my Cold and Flu Baths which cleared up his chest congestion and his sinuses and also removed his body aches.
-To top off the effects of this healing bath, I gave him 4000 milligrams every 3 hours of vitamin C. By just the second dose he was much better and by later that night he was running around like his normal crazy self.
+At home when we are out of the usual immunity boosting, bacteria and virus-fighting herbs we reach for the Vitamin C. A few weeks ago my husband after going to bed very late for several nights in a row and not eating or drinking enough water became sick.
+He was coughing, had a bad sinus headache, was sneezing, had a low-grade fever and was miserable.
+Of course, we did the standard treatment of rest and I prepared him one of my Cold and Flu Baths which cleared up his chest congestion and his sinuses and also removed his body aches.
+To top off the effects of this healing bath, I gave him 4000 milligrams every 2 hours of vitamin C. By just the fourth dose he was much better and by later that night he was running around like his normal crazy self.

 Vitamin C has for many people become a household regular, but too often it just stays on the shelf.
-At home we use it several times a year when our budget is tight and we need a quick fix for a cold or flu.
-My husband and I have taken anywhere from 3000 to 6000 milligrams every 4 hours for a day and gotten better almost immediately.
+At home, we use it several times a year when our budget is tight and we need a quick fix for the sniffles.
+My husband and I have taken anywhere from 3000 to 6000 milligrams every 2 to 3 hours for a day and gotten better almost immediately.

 Researchers have also noted Vitamin C’s efficacy in treating certain forms of cancer when taken intravenously.
 Research on this topic is still being conducted but many naturopathic doctors use it to treat their patients.
-Dr Contreras a world renowned oncologist treats thousands of patents a year and one of the treatments he uses is vitamin C. Dr. Contreras is from the Oasis of Hope hospital located in Tijuana, Mexico.
-In this video he details his amazing new protocol for the treatment of cancer and also talks about other forms of treating cancer.
+Dr. Contreras a world-renowned oncologist treats thousands of patients a year and one of the treatments he uses is vitamin C. Dr. Contreras is from the Oasis of Hope hospital located in Tijuana, Mexico.
+In this video, he details his amazing new protocol for the treatment of cancer and also talks about other forms of treating cancer.
 Using only Oxygen and Vitamin C, Dr. Contreras has shown cancer cells can be killed by using pro-oxidant therapies.

-Here is a list of foods high in vitamin C from the Global Healing Center’s website
+Below is a list of foods high in vitamin C. It is from the Global Healing Center’s website.

 One of the tastiest and healthiest berries on the planet, strawberries are extremely high in Vitamin C. Strawberries aren’t just a vitamin c food, however, they’re also high in fiber and the antioxidants responsible for reducing oxidative stress and protecting the heart from excess LDL cholesterol.
 Just one serving holds about half of your daily vitamin C needs.